jqvirtual/jqv-sops/docs/destinations/Australia/mackay.md

 # Mackay
 Mackay Airport (**IATA:** MKY, **ICAO:** YBMK) is a popular holiday destination in northern Queensland.

-Mackay Airport has only one route .
+Jetstar only services one route at Mackay, which is to Brisbane.

 ### Parking